 One profound evident represented with China CSI300 index (a common equity index for China).
 Over the last six years, it was almost flat, but the sector performance shown in the below bar chart diverged tremendously.

-Overall, China is a very interesting and dynamic market.
-We are going to discuss a series of hot issues about the Chinese market, with a focus on listed equity markets over a few publications about China on the Actuaries digital, so please keep an eye on our China series.
+Overall, China is a very interesting and dynamic market, we are going to discuss a series of hot issues, with a focus on listed equity markets over a few articles.
+So please keep an eye out for our China series.

 This work is licensed under a Creative Commons Attribution-NonCommercial-No Derivatives CC BY-NC-ND Version 3.0 (CC Australia ported licence).